beakona/AutoInterface/README.md

 ```
 <br>

-Other examples can be found in [repository wiki](https://github.com/beakona/AutoInterface/wiki/Examples).
+Other examples can be found in [wiki](https://github.com/beakona/AutoInterface/wiki/Examples).

 <br>